 Sellers should be aware of the laws that prohibit choosing a buyer based on legally protected class status.
-Generally speaking, if a seller receives a bona fide offer on a property, the seller cannot refuse to sell to, or even refuse to negotiate with, the prospective buyer based on the aforementioned prohibited criteria.
+Generally speaking, if a seller receives a bona fide offer on a property, the seller cannot refuse to sell to, or even refuse to negotiate with, the prospective buyer based on the abovementioned prohibited criteria.
 Sellers may not falsely represent that the home is no longer for sale, nor can they advertise the home with an indication of preference or limitation on what type of people may purchase it.

-Real estate agents may not engage in any such practices either.
-In fact, you are prohibited from "steering" prospective buyers to specific neighborhoods based on the aforementioned criteria.
-Any agent who performs prohibited discriminatory practices on behalf of their principals subjects both themselves and their principals to liability.
+Real estate agents may not engage in any such practices, either.
+In fact, agents are prohibited from "steering" prospective buyers to specific neighborhoods based on the above-mentioned criteria.
+Agents who perform prohibited discriminatory practices on behalf of their principals subject both themselves and their principals to liability.

 A victim of discrimination may pursue a civil lawsuit or an administrative claim.
-The victim may seek a temporary restraining order, permanent injunction, actual damages, punitive damages, and attorney's fees.
+The victim may seek a temporary restraining order, permanent injunction, actual damages, punitive damages and attorney's fees.